foca13/AIDL_2019_project/README.md

 # Face detection and recognition
 ## Guillem Guigó i Corominas
-Artificial intelligence with Deep Learning - Universitat Politècnica de Catalunya Spring 2019 Final Project
+Artificial intelligence with Deep Learning

+Supervisor: Albert Mosella

+Universitat Politècnica de Catalunya

+Spring 2019 Final Project

 ## Introduction

-In this project
+In this project we implemented a face detection and recognition

 In the second part of the project, we splitted the group individually and each member of the group had to implement a siamese network with two VGG